What do you do with leftover cranberry sauce after the turkey is gone? Cranberry sauce…

 - Beat butter, sugar and vanilla until fluffy in another large bowl.
 Beat in eggs one at a time.

 - Gradually beat in remaining flour, mixing until smooth.
-Gently combine with fruit and nuts.
+Gently combine batter with fruit and nuts.
 Mixture will be very stiff.

 - Bake about 1 hour 15 minutes or until pick inserted in center comes out clean.
 Edges will be well browned with lighter color top.
 Cool in pans 15 minutes.
 Turn out and cool completely on a wire rack.

 - Slice in 1/4-inch slices to serve.
 Cake slices easier when chilled.